 The Atmotube has positioned itself as a device that can be used both indoors and outdoors to monitor the air quality.
 Where most devices limit themselves to indoors (such as the Kaiterra Laser Egg and uHoo), or outdoors, this device is designed to work in and monitor the most important air pollutants in both.

-After recently reviewing the Flow 2, I had many requests from readers to look into the Atmotube Pro as well, as these devices are similar in many of their basic functions.
+After recently reviewing the Flow 2 and Breathe Smart 2, I had many requests from readers to look into the Atmotube Pro as well, as these devices are similar in many of their basic functions.
 However, they also have some very distinct differences.

 This post contains affiliate links.
 For more information, please refer to my affiliate disclaimer.
 I was sent a product for review, but the article is not sponsored.
 All opinions expressed in this post are my honest thoughts.
 I only recommend products that I truly believe in.